ruansonder-r/ruansonder-r/README.md

 <div align="center">
   <h1>Hey there, I'm Ruan! 👋</h1>
   <p>
-    Passionate developer, maker, and a strong believer in the power of good coffee.
+    Passionate developer, maker, and a strong believer in only one cup of quality coffee a day.
   </p>
 </div>